 At age 18, Terry Fox received news that changed the course of his life and shook the outlook for his future.
 As an active teenager, he ran cross country and played college basketball, so when he started experiencing knee pain, he thought little of it until the pain got so severe that he finally went to see his doctor.
 At that doctor’s appointment Terry was diagnosed with osteogenic sarcoma bone cancer.
-His doctor told him that if he wanted to live, his right leg would need to be amputated six inches above the knee.
+His doctor told him that if he wanted to live, his right leg would need to be amputated above the knee.

 Two years after his operation, Terry started training so he could achieve his dream and raise money for cancer research.
 He trained for 15 months, running a total of 3,159 miles.
 Some days, he would run until his leg was raw and bleeding, but he didn’t relent running every day for 101 days until he could run 23 miles a day.

 Before embarking on his cross-country run, Terry wrote a letter to adidas requesting footwear sponsorship.
 In support of his mission, adidas sent him 26 pairs of the Orion shoe.
 On April 12, 1980, he laced up his Orions, dipped his artificial leg in the icy waters of the Atlantic Ocean and set off on the greatest run of his life, the Marathon of Hope.

 By September 1 1980, Terry had run a total of 143 days and 5,373 kilometres before his cancer made a devastating return.
 On June 28 1981, the cancer took his life before he could finish his journey, his story inspired countless people across the world, and he united a nation in the fight to end the hurt of those touched by cancer.

 Terry became a symbol of hope, courage and selflessness.
 His legacy has inspired generations of Canadians from all walks of life, in deeply personal ways.
 Today his legacy is widely celebrated across Canada through annual Terry Fox runs, which are held every September to raise money for cancer research.